WSBK-TV: Becoming a superstation

 WSBK began operating on a 24-hour schedule in the late 1970s, only to revert to late-night signoffs by the early 1980s.
-Besides its status as a sports powerhouse, WSBK made a name for itself when it created The Movie Loft, one of the first "hosted movie" franchises on television, long before it became a staple on cable.
-The program aired syndicated movies with interstitial program elements hosted by Dana Hersey.
-Part of the program's marketing was that it aired only "unedited" movies.
-The Movie Loft tested that on several occasions airing movies such as The Deer Hunter, The Boys in the Band and 48 Hrs. without editing for inappropriate content or length.
 In the mid-1980s, WSBK dropped the midday movie to make room for more sitcoms.
 For a few years, WSBK signed off at 1 a.m. or 2 am, but began operating 24 hours a day (except on early Monday mornings) by the end of the decade.
 Although it was one of the strongest independent stations in the nation, WSBK turned down an offer to affiliate with the upstart Fox network in 1986.
-This may have been because most of the markets in channel 38's cable footprint had enough stations to provide Fox affiliates at the outset, making the prospect of WSBK as a multistate Fox affiliate unattractive to Storer/KKR.
+This may have been because most of the markets in channel 38's cable footprint had enough stations to provide Fox affiliates at the outset, making the prospect of WSBK as a multistate Fox affiliate unattractive to Storer.
 The Fox affiliation for the market went to WFXT in 1987 after News Corp. acquired the station from CBN.

 Kohlberg Kravis Roberts bought WSBK and most of Storer's other stations in 1985.
 At this time, ownership was officially under the KKR subsidiary of New Boston Television, although Storer was still referenced on-air as being the parent company of WSBK.
 KKR later sold most of its stations to Gillett Communications.
 When Gillett defaulted on some of the financing agreements in the early 1990s, the ownership was restructured and the company was renamed SCI Television.
 Eventually, SCI ran into fiscal issues, and filed for Chapter 11 bankruptcy in 1993.
 As a result, WSBK was sold in a group deal to New World Communications that year.